Lake Benmore

 Lake Benmore is New Zealand's largest artificial lake.
 Located in the South Island of New Zealand and part of the Waitaki River, it was created in the 1960s by construction of Benmore Dam.

 Characteristics

 The lake has an area of about 75 km² and a maximum depth of 90 meters.
-The lake consists of two arms: the Haldon arm, fed mainly by the Tekapo, Pukaki and Twizel rivers, and the Ohau Canal; and the Ahuriri Arm, fed mainly by the Ahuriri River.
+The lake consists of two arms: the Haldon arm, fed mainly by the Tekapo, Pukaki and Twizel rivers, and the Ōhau Canal; and the Ahuriri Arm, fed mainly by the Ahuriri River.
 Immediately downstream is Lake Aviemore.

-As of 2020, Land Air Water Aotearoa described the water quality as "good" and the quality of ecological conditions as "high".
+As of 2023, Land Air Water Aotearoa described the water quality as "very good", with a trophic level index of 1.8.
+It also described the quality of ecological conditions as "high", with a lake submerged plant indicators score of 72.0%.

 The lake is split between the Mackenzie, Waimate, and Waitaki districts, within the southern portion of the Canterbury Region.

 Construction

 The lake is the reservoir of Benmore Dam, New Zealand's largest earth dam, which was created as part of the Waitaki hydroelectricity power scheme.
 Construction of Benmore Dam was approved in 1957 and the lake was filled in December 1964.

 After the lake was created the incidence of seismic shocks increased by a factor of three to six times.